-Breath Alcohol Test: A series of separate breath samples provided during a breath testing sequence.
+Breath Alcohol Test.
+"Breath alcohol test" shall mean a breath sample or series of separate breath tamples provided during a breath testing sequence.

-Breath Alcohol Testing Sequence: A sequence of events as determined by the Idaho State Police Forensic Services, which may be directed by either the instrument or the Operator, but not both, and may consist of air blanks, performance verification, internal standard checks, and breath samples.
+Breath Alcohol Testing Sequence.
+"Breath alcohol testing sequence" shall mean a sequence of events as determined by the Idaho State Police Forensic Services, which may be directed by the instrument, the Operator, or both, and may consist of air blanks, performance verification, internal standard checks, and breath samples.